mishustick123/Shodan-Scraper/README.md

 # Shodan-Scraper
-Bs4 and Selenium based scraper
+BeautifulSoup and Selenium based scraper
 # How to use
 python shodan.py
 # Requirements
 Selenium
-Bs4
+bs4
 progress
 selenium_stealth